-In 2012, Kathy Hunt left Center School to achieve her dream; creating a high school for students with language-based learning difficulties, and others who needed a safe and nurturing environment to learn was her new mission.
+In 2012, Kathy Hunt left Center School to achieve her dream; her new mission was to create a high school for students with language-based learning difficulties and others who needed a safe and nurturing environment to learn.

 Our research found studies showing the need for language-based learning in preparing for this dream.
 Multiple studies show that students who score below proficient in standardized reading tests by third grade are less likely to graduate high school by age 19.
 The reading scores for 4th graders in Philadelphia showed that 86% of them scored basic or below in 2011, and 64% of students graduated on time in 2013.
 Studies show many factors affecting low reading scores, including class size, teacher qualifications, and socioeconomic factors like family structure, neighborhoods, and poverty.

-We empower students to realize their strengths and capabilities by teaching self-advocacy skills and strategies for overcoming frustrations that will serve them well in their future endeavors.
+We empower them to realize their strengths and capabilities by teaching self-advocacy skills and strategies for overcoming frustrations that will serve them well in their future endeavors.

-We foster a safe, collaborative space to educate high school students with complex learning challenges.
+We foster a safe, collaborative space to educate and nurture young adults with learning differences.